Introduction

 Frame-Average may be useful for the following purposes:

 Noise is reduced by the square root of the number of frames averaged.
-So, if you average 4 images, noise will be reduced to 1/2 of the noise you’d have in a single image. - On moving subjects, it produces an effect similar to the long-exposure.
+So, if you average 4 images, noise will be reduced to 1/2 of the noise you’d have in a single frame.

 An advantage to a real long-exposure is that you can operate in daylight without the need of an ND filter.

 A disadvantage is that Hasselblad cameras do not currently allow shooting images at a speed greater than one frame every two seconds.
 Thus, fast moving objects may not be represented as a continuous trail in the final composed image.
-To try to partially compensate for this issue, an oversampling function has been added to the tool (see below for more info in this).
+To try to partially compensate for this issue, an frame weight shaping function has been added to the tool (see below for more info on this).

 Frame-Median

-This operation will perform a composition of all images found in Source Folder, producing single RAW image which represents a pixel-by-pixel median of all processed images.
-The output file will have the name FM.3FR and is automatically ignored by all the operations, so you can keep it there and re-run frame-median or frame-average without it to be part of the composition.
+This operation will perform a composition of all images found in the Source Folder, producing single RAW image which represents a pixel-by-pixel median of all processed images.
+The output file will take the name FM.3FR and is automatically ignored by all operations, so you can keep it there and re-run frame-median or frame-average without it to be part of the composition.
 It will be simply rewritten.

 In a typical situation, you place your camera on a tripod and use the featured internal intervalometer to shoot a series images of the same scene at a specified time cadence.

-The following picture presents an example of the results that can be achieved with frame-median:
+Figure 7 presents an example of the results that can be achieved with frame-median.

 It shows the result of a frame-median composition of 34 frames, each one shot at ISO 64, f8 and 1/10s exposure time without any ND filter.